Home Buying Tips & Advice

 Stop Calling Ads:

 Agents create real estate ads solely to make the phone ring.
 Remember the agent who wrote the ad represents the seller, not you.
-A buyer’s agent will critique the property with an eye toward how well it meets your needs and will point out any drawbacks you should know about.
+An exclusive buyer’s agent- single agent will critique the property with an eye toward how well it meets your needs and will point out any drawbacks you should know about.
 Many homes are sold without a sign ever going up or an ad ever put in the newspaper or homes magazine.
 These great finds go to those people who are committed to working with a buyer’s agent.
 We can let you know about great homes coming on the market before the rest of the world gets to them.

 Choose the right mortgage: